collincates/mtgtracker/README.md

   `python manage.py update_db_card_database`

-- When `update_db_card_database` has finished, you will see an `Update successful` message on the command line indicating a successful transfer.
-If you see an error message instead, please submit a new issue to us!
+- When `update_db_card_database` has finished, you will see an `Update successful` message on the command line indicating a successful transfer. __If you see an error message instead, please submit a new issue!__

 <h3>Create a Django superuser and run the server</h3>

 - Enter the following into the command line to create a superuser for the Django project.
 Follow the prompts that appear:

   `python manage.py createsuperuser`